David-Durst/embeddedHaskellAetherling/theory/Clock_Signatures.md

 ### Why The Closed Signatures Produce Suboptimal Hardware
 The closed clock signatures produce suboptimal hardware because they are overly specific and thus introduce unnecessary synchronizing buffers.
 The closed clock signatures are overly specific because they force an operator to have one clock signature when its hardware implementation supports multiple.
-Operators that produce combinational hardware, such as `Map_t 2 Abs :: TSeq 2 2 Int -> TSeq 2 2 Int`, can have multiple clock signatures with the same implementation.
+Some operators that produce combinational hardware, such as `Map_t 2 Abs :: TSeq 2 2 Int -> TSeq 2 2 Int`, can have multiple clock signatures with the same implementation.
 The hardware implementation of `Map_t 2 Abs` supports both of the following are clock signatures:
 1. `Map_t 2 Abs :: TSeq 2 2 Int -> TSeq 2 2 Int :c: 1100 -> 1100`
 1. `Map_t 2 Abs :: TSeq 2 2 Int -> TSeq 2 2 Int :c: 1010 -> 1010`

-While the same hardware supports both clock signatures of `Map_t 2 Abs`, the different signatures produce different hardware when composed with operators that produce sequential hardware, such as `Unpartition_tt 2 1 .
-Map_t 2 (Select_1d_t 5 0)`.
+While the same hardware supports both clock signatures of `Map_t 2 Abs`, the different signatures produce different hardware when composed with other operators, such as `Unpartition_tt 2 1`.
 `Map_t 2 Abs .
-Unpartition_t_tt 2 1 .
-Map_t 2 (Select_1d_t 5 0)` requires a synchronizing buffer between `Map_t 2 Abs :c: 1100 -> 1100` and `Unpartition_t_tt 2 1 :c: 1010 -> 1010`.
+Unpartition_t_tt 2 1` requires a synchronizing buffer between `Map_t 2 Abs :c: 1100 -> 1100` and `Unpartition_t_tt 2 1 :c: 1010 -> 1010`.
 Conversely, no buffer is needed between`Map_t 2 Abs :c: 1010 -> 1010` and `Unpartition_t_tt 2 1 :c: 1010 -> 1010`.
 Using the closed clock signatures crated using `default_clock_pattern`, the compiler must add the synchronizing buffer.

 **Open** clock signatures using free variables provide the flexibility necessary to produce efficient hardware.
-I give all operators that compile to combinational hardware the clock signature `x -> x`.
+I give operators the open clock signature `x -> x` if they can have multiple closed clock signatures.
-When an operator with signature `x -> x` is composed with one with a closed clock signatures, the `x`'s change to match the closed clock signature.
+When an operator with signature `x -> x` is composed with one with a closed clock signature, the `x`'s change to match the closed clock signature.
-This ensures that operators like `Map_t` can have the more efficient clock signature when they are composed with operators that compile to sequential hardware.

 ## Final Clock Signatures
 The clock signatures with the above two optimizations are below.